 - Hearings are where the Commissioners listen to witnesses about their knowledge and experiences.
 Hearing dates and locations will begin to be announced in the next few months.
-PWDA will lobby to ensure there are private sessions for people with disability who have experienced violence, abuse, neglect and exploitation.
+Private sessions will be available for people with disability who have experienced violence, abuse, neglect and exploitation.

 We will continue to update as more details come from the Royal Commission.

 Private sessions are a way for you to tell your story to the Royal Commission without having to give formal evidence.
 You can decide whether you take part, and if you do, you do not have to swear an oath or affirmation.
 The private sessions will not be public in the way that other hearings of the Royal Commission will be, and any information you give can only be used by the Royal Commission if it removes your identifying details.
 They are only attended by you, your support person/s if you choose, and Royal Commission staff.

 Are the States and Territories included in the Royal Commission?

 The State and Territory Governments have agreed to this Royal Commission, and it covers services provided by all Australian Governments, including State and Territory Governments, for example state-run institutions, group homes and prisons.

 What are the rates of violence against people with disability?

 - people with disability experience far higher rates of violence than the rest of the community;